by Pastor Tim Burt

-I have always loved Psalm 112.
+I’ve always loved Psalm 112.
 It is to a man what Proverbs 31 is to a woman.
 In both cases they are templates of the image we want to let the Holy Spirit transform us into!
 I look at Psalm 112 like it was a mirror reflecting what God wants me to become.
-When the Bible says to be conformed to the image of Christ and a man or woman wants to have a greater revelation of that image, these are two chapters to meditate on for greater insight.
+When the Bible says to be conformed to the image of Christ, and a man or woman wants to have a greater revelation of that image, these are two chapters to meditate on for greater insight.

 Psalms 112:9 (NLT) says that those who love God, “… share freely and give generously to those in need.
 Their good deeds will be remembered forever.
 They will have influence and honor.”
 This God-reverencing person is described as one who scatters his gifts to the poor.
 This statement is often thought of and interpreted as one who gives monetary or material gifts to those that are lacking.
 That is a proper interpretation of that verse but the application does not stop there.